 Differences between adjustable and fixed rate loans

-Borrowers can choose a fixed-rate loan to lock in a low rate.
-People choose fixed-rate loans because interest rates are low and they wish to lock in at this low rate.
-For homeowners who have an ARM now, refinancing with a fixed-rate loan can provide more stability in monthly payments.
-If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to help you lock in a fixed-rate at a good rate.
-Call VSI Home Lending at (260) 338-2561 to learn more.
+You can choose a fixed-rate loan to lock in a low rate.
+Borrowers choose fixed-rate loans when interest rates are low and they want to lock in the lower rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can offer greater monthly payment stability.
+If you currently have an Adjustable Rate Mortgage (ARM), we can help you lock in a fixed-rate at the best rate currently available.
+Call VSI Home Lending at (260) 338-2561 for details.

-Adjustable Rate Mortgages — ARMs, as we called them above — come in even more varieties.
-Generally, the interest rates for ARMs are based on an outside index.
-Some examples of outside indexes are: the 6-month CD rate, the one-year Treasury Security rate, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.
+There are many different kinds of Adjustable Rate Mortgages.
+Generally, interest rates on ARMs are determined by an outside index.
+A few of these are: the 6-month CD rate, the 1 year Treasury Security rate, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.

-Most ARM programs have a cap that protects you from sudden monthly payment increases.
-Your ARM may feature a cap on how much your interest rate can go up in one period.
-For example: no more than two percent per year, even if the index the rate is based on goes up by more than two percent.
-Your loan may feature a "payment cap" that instead of capping the interest directly, caps the amount the payment can increase in a given period.
-Additionally, almost all ARM programs have a "lifetime cap" — this means that the interest rate won't go over the cap amount.
+The majority of ARMs are capped, so they can't increase over a certain amount in a given period.
+There may be a cap on how much your interest rate can increase in one period.
+For example: no more than two percent per year, even if the index the rate is based on increases by more than two percent.
+Your loan may feature a "payment cap" that instead of capping the interest directly, caps the amount that the payment can go up in one period.
+The majority of ARMs also cap your interest rate over the life of the loan period.

-ARMs usually start at a very low rate that may increase over time.
+ARMs most often feature the lowest rates at the start.
+They usually provide that interest rate for an initial period that varies greatly.
 You've probably read about 5/1 or 3/1 ARMs.
 For these loans, the initial rate is fixed for three or five years.
 After this period it adjusts every year.
-These kinds of loans are fixed for 3 or 5 years, then adjust.
-Loans like this are often best for people who anticipate moving in three or five years.
-These types of adjustable rate programs are best for borrowers who plan to sell their house or refinance before the loan adjusts.
+These loans are fixed for 3 or 5 years, then they adjust.
+Loans like this are usually best for people who anticipate moving in three or five years.
+These types of adjustable rate programs are best for people who will move before the loan adjusts.

 Have questions about mortgage loans?
 Call us at (260) 338-2561.
-It's our job to answer these questions and many others, so we're happy to help!
+We answer questions about different types of loans every day.